Positive Communication: It’s not what you say, it’s how you say it – plus what, when, why, who…

-A desired response is required Emotionally, Cognitively or Kinesthetically (ECK) There is a neutral connotation attached to this VDP – which can be used positively or negatively.
+A desired response is required Emotionally, Cognitively or Kinesthetically (ECK) There is a neutral connotation attached to this VDP, inasmuch as manipulation can be used – positively or negatively.
 The passive aggressive approach sits within this VDP.

 This form of message is designed to impart the meaning behind something.
 This can be closely linked to it’s why, but not necessarily the moral component in isolation.
 There is a link to the judgement VDP.

 This VDP is used to justify an ECK response (Emotion, Thought, Kinesthetic).
-The resulting statement will precede or anteceed a statement.
+The resulting statement will precede a justificational assertion.